 These are all great films, but does the 3D add to them?
 Here, most certainly, especially in 2008’s Drux Flux, which builds a montage from shots of a decaying 19th-century German foundry, mixing documentary with abstract animation:

 Ironically, 3D imagery, particularly computer animation, can lack in texture, almost losing depth, but the woodcut-style poster graphics of Gloria Victoria retain a glorious inkiness to them.
 3D and the ‘poster film’ seem a perfect fit.

-The last film in the programme was Philippe Baylaucq’s Ora (2011) [watch clips at nfb.ca, or buy a download], an experimental 3D dance film which featured the least animation, but certainly fits into a tradition of films like McLaren’s own Pas de Deux (1968) [watch it at nfb.ca].
+The last film in the programme was Philippe Baylaucq’s Ora (2011) [watch it at nfb.ca, or buy a download], an experimental 3D dance film which featured the least animation, but certainly fits into a tradition of films like McLaren’s own Pas de Deux (1968) [watch it at nfb.ca].

 The film was made with a thermographic camera, which recorded the body heat of the dancers, reducing them to a stark silvery-blue palette hanging in a generally black space.
 Most effective was the scenes which used the shadows of the dancer’s residual warmth on the floor – almost painting with heat.
 Animation or not, I found it extremely effective; as Wim Wenders’ Pina showed, mixing 3D with contemporary dance on film is certainly a valuable seam for exploration.

 To celebrate International Animation Day the NFB has a programme of their films, Get Animated, available online throughout November, including a focus on the work of Landreth and Ushev.
 All three of Ushev’s films can be seen here (even in 3D if you have the right glasses at home) as well as his other works.
 Subconscious Password isn’t currently available – although the trailer gives you a good flavour of its zany approach – but his other films are equally worthwhile.